- LL.M., Columbia Law School, 2016

 See full profile

 Danna is recognised as one of the leading commercial and construction disputes lawyers in Singapore.
-She is recognised by Junior Chamber International as an outstanding lawyer for the legal category, by Singapore Business Review as one of the 20 most influential lawyers under the age of 40 and was awarded the Lawyer Monthly Women in Law Award for her outstanding legal expertise and contributions in the practice area of Dispute Resolution.
+She is recognised as a recommended lawyer in Doyle’s Guide Leading Construction Litigation Lawyers, by Singapore Business Review as one of the 20 most influential lawyers under the age of 40 and was awarded the Lawyer Monthly Women in Law Award for her outstanding legal expertise and contributions in the practice area of Dispute Resolution.
+She is also recognised by Junior Chamber International as an outstanding young person of the year for the legal category.
 She is admitted to practise law in New York and Singapore and specialises in disputes prevention and dispute resolution, with a particular emphasis on international and domestic commercial and construction disputes.
 Prior to joining Eldan Law as a Partner, Danna practised in the projects and construction and international arbitration practices of two international law firms.

 Danna has represented clients in high value, complex international arbitrations under major institutional rules (SIAC, ICC, LCIA, ICDR etc) and ad hoc proceedings, court proceedings, mediations and adjudications under the Building and Construction Industry Security of Payment Act.